Ballina town, Co Mayo

 Spend a morning exploring the Jackie Clarke Collection and St Muredach’s Cathedral, then enjoy a riverside lunch at Quay West.
 In the afternoon, join a guided tour of the Connacht Whiskey Distillery or take a leisurely walk through Belleek Woods, ending with sunset fishing on the Moy.
 Finish the day with live music at the Ballina Arts Centre or a traditional pub session.

-Ballina’s blend of natural beauty, rich heritage and vibrant community spirit makes it a must‑visit destination on any Irish itinerary.
+Ballina’s blend of natural beauty, rich heritage and vibrant community spirit makes it a rewarding destination for anglers, history buffs, families and anyone travelling the Wild Atlantic Way.